Cross Sectional Imaging Fellowships

 Johns Hopkins Medical Institutions

-Thank you for your interest in the cross-sectional imaging fellowships at the Johns Hopkins Medical Institutions.
-The primary mission of the fellowships is to provide superior clinical training in MR, CT and US examinations of the body.
-This mission is accomplished by the dedication of the cross-sectional imaging attendings who are internationally known and committed to both resident and fellow education.
-Our department currently offers four different 12 month fellowships.
+The primary mission of the fellowship is to provide superior clinical training in advanced CT, US and MR imaging of the body.
+This mission is accomplished by the dedication of faculty members who are deeply committed to resident and fellow education.

 Fellowships